SEO Friendly Image Title Best Practices: 10-Step Image SEO Guide

 Why Captions Matter:

+Image: A standing desk setup in a home office.
 Caption: "An ergonomic standing desk setup with a minimalist design, ideal for improving posture and productivity."

 Avoid Generic Captions: